 Showing initiative is helpful if you contact one of the many, and in some cases, sector-specific, employment agencies.
-These agencies can help you to find an internship or vacation work, and/or support you with organizational matters.
-If you are planning to do an internship in the USA, you must contact an employment agency to qualify for a work permit and visa.
+These agencies can help you to find an internship or vacation work, and/

 The following list of information sources and employment agencies is neither comprehensive nor representative.
 But it does give you an idea of the range of advisory services available and shows you the different routes that you could take:

 At the University of Mannheim, you can attend language courses through the Studium Generale program, take part in appropriate courses available at the School of Humanities, or use the multimedia language courses in the Media Center.
 Finding a tandem conversation partner through the International Office is an excellent way to develop your foreign language skills.
 External institutions, such as German adult education centers (Volkshochschulen), private vocational schools, and international cultural institutions also provide language courses.